BigOwlInteractive/bigowlwebsite/projects.md

 ## Re:Wire

 Re:Wire is a Sci-Fi puzzle game, with 20 hand-created levels based around the correct placement of a series of wires in an electrical circuit.
 The player must navigate complex obstacles and level layouts in order to complete the circuits and advance.
-Unusual for a puzzle game, Re:Wire features an compelling, in-depth narrative.
+Unusual for a puzzle game, Re:Wire features a compelling, in-depth narrative.
 Players can experience both the engaging mechanics and the complicated world that Re:Wire inhabits.

 This game is currently under development.